IRL2/nanover-docs/source/tutorials/fundamentals.rst

 Here we give a summary of each tutorial:

-* `frame`: A notebook that introduces the concept of the **frame**, the object sent by the NanoVer server to the client that contains data associated with the molecular system.
-* `servers`: A notebook that introduces the concept of the **NanoVer server**, and explains its role within the client-server architecture of NanoVer.
 * `commands_and_state`: A notebook that introduces the concepts of **commands**, and explains how NanoVer achieves synchronised multi-user interactive molecular simulations via the **shared state** dictionary.